dayedepps/statgen-esalq/people.md

 _**Camila**_ is an Agronomist (Federal University of Uberlândia) and Master’s Student in Genetics and Plant Breeding at the University of São Paulo (ESALQ / USP). <img src="{{ site.url }}/images/Camila.jpg" height="120">{: .image-pull-right}

 During her undergraduate, she had a three-year internship in a Cotton Breeding Program, working with genetic diversity and microsatellite markers.
 Currently, Camila is interested in quantitative genetics, genomic selection and development of statistical methods for plant breeding.
-For more information about Jéssica, please visit her [Lattes CV](http://lattes.cnpq.br/9735061947784332).
+For more information about Camila, please visit her [Lattes CV](http://lattes.cnpq.br/9735061947784332).

 #### Matheus Dalsente Krause (by himself)